About Us!

 There is NO cell phone service at the Lodge.
 There is service in town and at the airport in Ketchikan.

-Yes Bay Lodge offers complementary Wi-Fi for the convenience of our guests; however, it is extremely limited and delicate.
+Yes Bay Lodge offers complimentary Wi-Fi for the convenience of our guests; however, it is extremely limited and delicate.
+(You are in the wilderness, after all!)
 It does not support uploading, downloading, video streaming or video calling/conferencing of any kind.
-It is fine for email and web browsing.
+It is fine for email and regular web browsing.
 Our internet access is via satellite and can sometimes be affected by the weather.

 What should I bring?